perlsdiver/InteractiveDataVizPortfolio/README.md

 **Challenges**

 This class was incredibly challenging for me, the greatest difficulty being maintaining enough of a working grasp of JavaScript syntax to make my d3.js code work.
-The second major challenge was tolerating the frustration I experience when programming and debugging; I have a pretty bad case of coding anxiety.
+Often times, I felt completely overwhelmed by the sheer amount of code and the logic of the programming language.
+Which leads to the second major challenge was tolerating the frustration I experience when programming and debugging; I have a pretty bad case of coding anxiety.
 Over the semester I learned a significant quantity of new information and was exposed to ways of thinking that were far outside of my discipline or learning scope.
 I got to meet and connect with students from two very interesting Master's programs at The Graduate Center, and I got to learn from our instructor's vast experience as a professional information designer and visualization expert.
 I was also exposed to several creative practices and ideational tools that I was unaware of.
 So in that regard, this class was a 'success,' but I feel that where I currently stand, I nonetheless struggled to grasp some fundamentals and properly execute the code for a long time.
 That remains a little deflating.

 In retrospect, I would have benefitted from taking some time to learn JavaScript fundamentals early on, or recruited additional support earlier on to help me stay on track.
 As a student in a Ph.D. program at The Graduate Center, I was on a waitlist for registration and notified of my eligiblity for the class while on my honeymoon - only a few days before I returned to NYC, right before the Spring semester.
 Prior to notification, I had mapped out an alternative course path for the semester.
 The opportunity to take this class and gain hands-on exposure to d3.js was hard to pass up, though perhaps my interest was more in learning about how d3 works and how it functions as a tool that people use (and in that regard, perhaps I was paying more attention, unconsciously, to the class discussion and dynamics than the technical instruction?).
 So my output reflected this rough starting point, lack of familiarity with the foundations, and a very busy semester with many time commitments and a few difficult life events that impacted my studies.
 This continued as the project lingered on.